Soka457han/AlphaAgent/README.md

 ## What This Is

-**AlphaAgent** is an AI-native mean-reversion trading agent for Bitget spot markets.
-It autonomously monitors 16 USDT pairs, filters for exploitable volatility regimes, and enters long positions when panic-driven oversold dislocations occur — exiting via a 4-way competition of exits that prevents any position becoming a runaway loss.
+**AlphaAgent** is an AI native mean reversion trading agent for Bitget spot markets.
+It autonomously monitors 16 USDT pairs, filters for exploitable volatility regimes, and enters long positions when panic driven oversold dislocations occur — exiting via a 4 way competition of exits that prevents any position becoming a runaway loss.

 The agent ran as paper trading on GetAgent Studio from June 27, 2026.
-Backtest covers December 28, 2025 → June 27, 2026 — a period during which BTC fell 44.4%.
+Backtest covers December 28, 2025 → June 27, 2026 - a period during which BTC fell 44.4%.
 AlphaAgent returned −2.1% over the same period, staying in cash for ~175 of 181 days.

 Genuinely almost every crypto traders face the same trap : they either sit in cash during crashes (and miss recoveries) or hold through crashes (and lose everything).
-Leveraged strategies get margin-called at exactly the wrong moment.
+Leveraged strategies get margin called at exactly the wrong moment.
 The problem isn't the market — it's that humans can't scan 16 assets simultaneously, quantify regime in real time, and execute without emotion.
-AlphaAgent solves this by automating the one thing that actually works in crypto : waiting for the right volatility regime, then trading mean-reversion mechanically.
+AlphaAgent solves this by automating the one thing that actually works in crypto : waiting for the right volatility regime, then trading mean reversion mechanically.

 ## Live Links (No Login Required)